FelipeAndrioli/OpenGL---Studies-Tutorials-Projects/opengl-gameprogramming/README.md

     - [ ] Add function to change between circles with mouse/keyboard input (only if have time)
 - [ ] Add string parameter on window creation to alter the window name
 - [ ] Remove unused dependencies from header files
+- [ ] Should I transform the functions of all headers into class methods?